 Of the moose, bear, fox, beaver, and lynx.
 Of the berries.
 Of family.

-• All student deserve a quality education based on values, culture, and academics
+- All students deserve a quality education based on values, culture, and academics

 The ten villages that comprise the Lower Yukon School District are spread across 22,000 square miles.
 The Yukon River, one of the largest rivers in North America, winds through our yards on its way to the Bering Sea.

-The purpose of our District's learning community is to ensure tradition, culture, and a quality education for all of our children.
+The purpose of our District's learning community is to ensure tradition, culture and a quality of education for all of our children.